Last updated

 Image: Apple

-Apple is introducing a new capability to its slate of Emergency SOS features.
-Emergency SOS Live Video can use your phone's camera to share live video with emergency responders.
+Apple introduced a new capability to its slate of Emergency SOS features.
+Emergency SOS Live Video uses your phone's camera to share live video with emergency responders.
 This can help them find your location and communicate instructions before they arrive on the scene.

 Control Center revamp

-Apple is introducing new screens for your Control Center that will allow for control galley customization and easier access to your smart-home features.
+Apple introduced new screens for your Control Center that allow for control galley customization and easier access to your smart-home features.
 You can swipe down for these additional screens and swap out the controls found on your Lock Screen.

 Mail organization and priority messages